 NY Credit Card Fraud Attorney

 Mehdi Essmidi, a former New York City prosecutor, has spent his career defending the rights of those charged with crimes and fighting to ensure the best possible outcome.
-He knows the criminal justice system inside and out and uses that knowledge to anticipate and beat the strategies used against his clients.
+He knows the criminal justice system inside and out and uses that knowledge to anticipate the strategies used against his clients.
 Call us now for a free consultation.

 Credit Card Fraud NY Penal Law